Ters06/PNGDrawer/README.md

 >
 > ---
 >
 > Now, acting as an expert in this system, generate the JSON files for a diagram.
 Use a main column that is 400px wide.
-Inside it, place a header box that is 350px wide with the hex color `#0D6EFD` and white text.
-Below that, add a content box that is 350px wide and 150px tall.
+Inside it, place a header box that is 350px wide with the hex color `#0D6EFD` and white, bold text.
+Below that, add a content box that is 350px wide and 150px tall with left-aligned text.

 ---